Archive of selected Georgian street art works. 2021-2023.

 As neighborhoods improve, something else often disappears.
 As cities evolve, the disappearance of street art from the city's visual landscape represents not merely a visual loss but also the loss of narratives of community identity, political dissent, and various forms of creative expression.

-Thanks to everyone who supports and promotes the development of young artists and those who have already established themselves.
-With their works, they are documenting the history of today’s Georgian street art movement.
+Young artists and those who have already established themselves, with their works, document the history of the modern Georgian street art movement.

-Like in the case of jazz music in the recent past, social sanctification through artistic and scholarly discourse was one of the main stages of the legitimating process.
-Since the street art phenomenon today is also “in the process of becoming legitimate,” it seems necessary to highlight this topic.
+Like in the case of jazz music in the recent past, social sanctification through highlighting this topic was one of the main stages of the legitimizing process.